Steve Harley & Cockney Rebel

-Steve Harley & Cockney Rebel are a British glam rock band from the early 1970s from London.
-Their music covers a range of styles from pop to progressive rock.
-Over the years they have had five albums in the UK Albums Chart and twelve singles in the UK Singles Chart.
+Steve Harley & Cockney Rebel were an English rock band who formed in the early 1970s in London.
+Their music covered a range of styles from pop to progressive rock.
+Over the years, they had five albums on the UK Albums Chart and twelve singles on the UK Singles Chart.

 Career

-Steve Harley grew up in London's New Cross area and attended Haberdashers' Aske's Hatcham Boys' School.
+Steve Harley grew up in the New Cross area of London, and attended Haberdashers' Aske's Hatcham Boys' School.
 His musical career began in the late 1960s when he was busking (with John Crocker aka Jean-Paul Crocker) and performing his own songs, some of which were later recorded by him and the band.